dtsao/react-boilerplate/README.md

 ## Things to Know

 **Components** are parts that make up a site/application
-  - i.e. Header, Footer, form controls
+  - Header, Footer, form controls

 **State** is the current situation(state) of a component
-  - ie. The state of a checkbox component could be `isChecked = true/false`
+  - The state of a checkbox component could be `isChecked = true/false`

 **Props** are data/information shared from a parent to a child component
   - Similar to state but is actually passed down to child components